Ozioma45/Frontendmentor_challenges/product-preview-card-component-main/README.md

 ### What I learned

 This is indeed an interesting and challenging project and i really learnt alot.
-It has really been a while i designed with bootstrap, so getting to understand it syntax and arrangement was not very use even with the documentation to here but am really glad the project gave a broad understanding of the framework
+It has really been a while i designed with bootstrap, so getting to understand it syntax and arrangement was not very use even with the documentation available but am really glad the project gave a broad understanding of the framework

 ### Continued development

-While the Grid system with bootstrap is still not fully understand and i instead to use it more often in my future projects for better understanding and implimentation.
+While the Grid system with bootstrap is still not fully clear to me. i intend to use it more often in my future projects for better understanding and implimentation.

 ## Author